kiranrj/metrics-ingestion-service/README.md

 ## Getting Started

-The easiest way to get going is using docker with the provided docker-compose file.
+The easiest way to get going is using docker with the provided [docker-compose](https://github.com/kiranrj/metrics-ingestion-service/blob/main/docker-compose.yml) file.
 ### Running in Docker
-Run the below npm script from repo root to build and create the docker images for all the services
+Run the below npm script command from repo root to build and create the docker images for all the services
 ```bash
 npm run distDocker
 ```

-And then start the containers, for the metrics services and dependent services
+And then start the containers for both metrics and dependent services
 ```bash
 docker-compose up
 ```